Soham-Kale/GIPHY-Clone/README.md

 This project is a GIPHY clone built using ReactJS.
 It allows users to search for GIFs and display them in a grid format.
 The application fetches data from the GIPHY API and presents it in a user-friendly interface.

-## Features

--   Search for GIFs using the GIPHY API.
--   Display GIFs in a responsive grid layout.
--   Infinite scrolling to load more GIFs.
--   View GIF details in a modal.

 ## Prerequisites

 Before you begin, ensure you have met the following requirements: